-Theme is one core elements of NativeBase.
+The Theme is one of the core elements of NativeBase.
 You can customize NativeBase's theme as per your liking.
-NativeBase theme is complex object which looks like
+NativeBase theme is a complex object.
+Here is what it looks like.

 {